Aftab700/aftab700.github.io/README.md

 <pa style="color: #adb5bd;"> Quick Heal Technologies </pa>
 <pa style="color: #adb5bd; display: block; margin-bottom: 1rem;"> January 2023 - August 2023 </pa>

--  Developed proofs-of-concept (PoCs) for RDP and SMB brute force attacks
+-  Developed <abbr title="Proof of Concept">PoC</abbr> for RDP and SMB brute force attacks
 -  Shadowed on malware cases to learn about the investigation process
 -  Developed a log collection tool for the support team using Python
--  Validated indicators of compromise (IoCs) for physical samples from the CertIN and OTX samples, and made Python scripts to automate the IoC validation process
+-  Validated <abbr title="Indicators of Compromise">IoC</abbr> for samples from the CertIN and OTX samples, and made Python scripts to automate the IoC validation process

 <br />